ericlackey/stripe-app-terminal/README.md

 stripe apps start
 ```

-12. Go to a customer and try it out.
+12. Jump to a Stripe customer in the dashboard and try it out.

 If you don't already have a real Stripe Reader setup on your account, you can create a simulated reader by following the instructions [here](https://stripe.com/docs/terminal/payments/connect-reader?terminal-sdk-platform=server-driven&reader-type=simulated#create-a-simulated-reader).